brianlab999/brianlab999/README.md

-###   About Me

-I'm a junior majoring in **Data Science** at Soochow University, ranking **1st in my class with a GPA of 4.0/4.0**.
-My work sits at the intersection of **machine learning, and financial data science** — turning large, noisy market data into structured insight and actionable strategy.

----

 ###   Education
 - **Soochow University** — B.S. in Data Science, Business Management Credit Program
   *(Sept.
 2023 – Jun.
 2027 expected)*